Vol.2..Norwegian Farmer’s Son..January 21st

 The old berry bus.

-The destination for my hopeful monetary multiplicity was at least 20 miles to the north of our town of Battle Ground, Washington.
+The destination for my hopeful monetary multiplicity was at least 20 miles to the north of our new hometown of Battle Ground, Washington.
 Being a teenager under the age of 16, and unable to drive a car yet, I wasn’t about to walk that kind of distance.
 Thankfully, I wouldn’t have to.
-I was about to become a “soldier” in the Summertime “army” of an industrious, agricultural family by the last name of Tsugawa.
-Over their many years of farming, the Tsugawa Berry Farm had acquired a fleet of old school buses that were dispersed each morning to various embarkation points around Clark County.
-In a public relations campaign, George Tsugawa published berry bus schedules in many of the county’s newspapers so potential perky picker people (and their picker people parents) could know of and catch one of the berry buses for the trip up north to the Woodland, Washington flat lands near the Columbia River.
+I was about to become a ‘soldier’ in the summertime ‘army’ of an industrious, agricultural family by the last name of Tsugawa.
+Over their many years of farming, the Tsugawa Berry Farm had acquired a fleet of old school buses that were dispersed each morning to various embarkation points around Clark County, Washington.
+In a public relations campaign, George Tsugawa published berry bus schedules in many of the county’s newspapers so potential perky picker people (and their picker people parents) could know of and catch one of the berry buses for the trip up north to the Woodland, Washington flat lands near the majestic Columbia River.
 To the end of Hawthorne Street (now NW 9th St.) I hiked and caught the 6:00am bus ride north.

 2NFS 1.13f